- 17.3.1 Using Replication for Backups

 Using replication as a scale-out solution requires some changes in the logic and operation of applications that use the solution.
 See Section 17.3.3, “Using Replication for Scale-Out”.

 For performance or data distribution reasons, you may want to replicate different databases to different replication slaves.
 See Section 17.3.4, “Replicating Different Databases to Different Slaves”

 As the number of replication slaves increases, the load on the master can increase and lead to reduced performance (because of the need to replicate the binary log to each slave).
 For tips on improving your replication performance, including using a single secondary server as a replication master, see Section 17.3.5, “Improving Replication Performance”.

 For guidance on switching masters, or converting slaves into masters as part of an emergency failover solution, see Section 17.3.6, “Switching Masters During Failover”.

-To secure your replication communication, you can use SSL to encrypt the communication channel.
-For step-by-step instructions, see Section 17.3.7, “Setting Up Replication Using SSL”.
+To secure your replication communication, you can encrypt the communication channel.
+For step-by-step instructions, see Section 17.3.7, “Setting Up Replication to Use Secure Connections”.